Plantation, Florida: Land acquisition and drainage (1855–1930)

 It was later discovered that the area leased to Boggs & Sanders already belonged to Dicky Bolles, as part of the 500,000 acres he had purchased; however, the Everglades Plantation Company was able to retain the land, despite Bolles' claims.
 Sanders led further reclamation efforts for the area, including the digging of 60 miles of ditches.
-Boggs & Sanders were also granted extensions to their 2-year contract, on the grounds that the land remained under water.
+Boggs & Sanders were also granted extensions to their 2-year contract, on the grounds that the land remained underwater.

 In 1911, Bolles held a land lottery (known as the Progresso Land Auction) at $20–24 per acre, granting residential lots in the Town of Progresso (now the area known as Wilton Manors) to anyone purchasing farmland of five acres or more in the drainage land; however, no auction actually took place and the purchased land remained under water.
 As a result, a lawsuit was brought against Bolles.

 In 1912, the North New River Canal opened, and the Sewell Lock (also known as Lock No.1), the first lock in Florida, and one of the older remaining structures in Broward County, was built on it, just outside of what is now Plantation.
 The lock enabled access between the Everglades and Lake Okeechobee by water.

 The lawsuit against Bolles was settled in November 1913, with Bolles retaining the $1.4 million already received, but prohibiting any further collection until the land was drained and surveyed.
-Bolles was also arrested in December of that year, but was subsequently found innocent.
+Bolles was also arrested in December of that year but was subsequently found innocent.

 Drainage of the land largely failed, with most of it reverting to the state for taxes; however, two local farmers, O. L Daniel and Dewey Hawkins began buying it, acquiring approximately 6,000 acres and 4,000 acres respectively.

 In the years following their original agreement, contract negotiation escalated into legal battles between the Everglades Plantation Company and the Internal Improvement Trustees.
 These disputes ended in 1914, in the company's favor.
-The Trustees no longer insisted on continuation of the rice plantation attempts and, from this point, the company focused primarily on land sales.
+The Trustees no longer insisted on the continuation of the rice plantation attempts and, from this point, the company focused primarily on land sales.

-Broward County (originally planned under the name Everglades County but ultimately named after former governor Broward) was created by Florida legislature in 1915 by combining portions of Dade County and Palm Beach County.
+Broward County (originally planned under the name Everglades County but ultimately named after former governor Broward) was created by the Florida legislature in 1915 by combining portions of Dade County and Palm Beach County.

 Driven by the success of the drainage projects, the Florida Land Boom took place between 1920 and 1925, seeing rapid growth in population and land sales.
 The boom reached its peak in the fall of 1925 and subsequently collapsed in 1926.

 The land boom was closely followed by two severe hurricanes striking the area, significantly impacting the established communities and killing thousands.
 The first, in September 1926 (known as the 1926 Miami hurricane), reached wind speeds of 140 miles per hour, and the second, in September 1928 (known as the 1928 Okeechobee hurricane), reached wind speeds of 135 miles per hour.
 In response, additional flood control laws were established, and millions of additional dollars were spent on drainage efforts across the Everglades in the subsequent decades.